-The OIM reserves judgment with respect to whether MPD is in substantial compliance with MOA paragraphs 140 and 142, which relate to officer completion of firearms training and re-certification.
-As discussed in Section I.A.2.b above, our review of attendance rates for MPD's in-service training is ongoing.
+MPD is not in substantial compliance with MOA paragraphs 140 and 142, which relate to officer completion of firearms training and re-certification.
+Although, as discussed in Section I.B.2.a above, MPD's firearms re-qualification attendance rate is well above the 95% threshold, MPD has not yet obtained DOJ approval for the lesson plans related to pistol qualification.